Virtual Accounting

 TCS on sale of goods under Section 206C(1H) has been removed starting FY 2025–26.

 This makes it even more important to clearly understand how the rule worked until FY 2024–25, what changes from April 2025, and how businesses should manage the transition.
+If you've been searching for "is 206c 1h removed" or "section 206c(1h) removed," the answer is yes, it has been fully omitted.

 What Is TCS on Sale of Goods Under Section 206C(1H)?

 According to this provision, a seller had to collect TCS from the amount paid by a buyer exceeding ₹50 lakh in a financial year if the seller's turnover in the previous year was more than ₹10 crore.
-Therefore, TCS on the sale of goods was a targeted compliance requirement, only high-value transactions and large businesses were concerned.
+Therefore, TCS on the sale of goods was a targeted compliance requirement.
+Only high value transactions and large businesses were concerned.

 Who Was Responsible for TCS?